AI Agent Index

 Home/Guides/AI Agent vs AI Assistant

 One sentence answer: An AI assistant responds to your prompts.
-An AI agent acts on your behalf — autonomously, across multiple steps, using real tools.
+An AI agent acts on your behalf — autonomously, across multiple steps, using real tools — and reports back with results.

 Side-by-side comparison